MichaelCade/90DaysOfDevOps/2023/day81.md

 I'll dive more into these details in future days.
 Kill the dashboard by hitting *ctrl+c*

-### Jaegar
+### Jaeger
-Jaegar is all ready to go.
+Jaeger is all ready to go.
 It's an excellent tracing tool to help piece together a trace, which is comprised of multiple spans for a given request flow.

 Let's enable the dashboard:
 ```
-istioctl dashboard jaegar
+istioctl dashboard jaeger
 ```
 A new window should pop up with a curious-looking gopher.
 That gopher is inspecting stuff.